Megan Jennings, Ph.D.

 My current work covers a range of conservation and wildlife management issues including:

-- Building on that connected lands strategy to assess the multiple benefits of conserving lands for climate resilient communities
+- Assessing the multiple benefits of conserving connecting landscapes for climate resilient communities

-- Developing a climate-informed conservation strategy for southern California's montane forests
+- Developing a climate-adapted conservation strategy for southern California's montane forests

 - Evaluating population persistence for desert bighorn sheep in the Peninsular Ranges of California

-- Monitoring across San Diego County to determine the efficacy of an intergovernmental effort to eradicate pigs
+- Monitoring across San Diego County to determine the efficacy of an intergovernmental effort to manage pigs

 Past research projects I have led or supervised focused on wildfire, roadways, and climate change impacts on wildlife and connectivity.
 These projects included: